A History of Wandsworth Common

 The journey across Clapham Common was rather difficult; the old boundary posts have either been removed or perished, but some knowing fellows who accompanied the expedition enabled the parochial officers to decide on those points, where good and substantial marks should be placed.
 This went down in the book, with the footpath.

-Perhaps significantly, the boundary across Clapham Common is not dead straight, which would have put an end to any confusion.
+[Perhaps significantly, the north-south boundary across Clapham Common is not dead straight, between two or more fixed points at either end, which would have put an end to any confusion.
 It veers slightly eastward and westward.
 Why?

 The slightly meandering north-south line of the Battersea-Clapham boundary as it crosses Clapham Common.